Heidi Hallman, University of Kansas, Lawrence

-Leslie Rush, University of Wyoming, Laramie, WY
+Leslie Rush, University of Wyoming, Laramie

 To inform membership regarding trends and issues in the design of English methods courses and their effect on teacher learning.